chrissound/MoscoviumOrange/README.md

 - before / after (time)

 I've tried to make it disk write efficient by only writing to the filesystem if there are new entries, as well as only writing every n seconds.

+## Limitations

+- There seems to be a tiny bug where the client won't load the latest records untill the daemon is restarted (I've only seen this happen once).
+- There is no lockfile, which makes it easy overwrite your history data by running two instances of the daemon...
+Yes this happened to me once or twice.
+- No support for timezone / localization.

 ## Installation